 This advancement of traditional microneedling is proving to be very effective for tightening the skin.
 However, severe cases of skin laxity often require a more invasive surgical approach.
 Your plastic surgeon can advise you about whether microneedling of any type is right for your facial skin sagging.

 The heating causes the body to initiate the healing process which stimulates collagen and elastin production.
-Infrared skin tightening—like ultrasound, radiofrequency, and laser treatments—reveal gradual improvement of the skin over the course of several months.
+Infrared skin tightening—like ultrasound, radiofrequency, and laser treatments—reveal the gradual improvement of the skin over several months.